On three-phase Kohler standby generators, the controller displays “Loss of Phase” or “Phase Failure”; some loads lose power.

 - Check breakers: Verify that any individual phase breakers or fuses are not tripped or blown.
 Replace defective devices.

-- Alternator test: With a qualified technician, run the generator and measure voltage on each phase.
+- Alternator test: With a qualified technician, run the generator and measure the voltage on each phase.
 If one phase is low or zero with good wiring, the alternator winding may be damaged.

 Phase loss can damage three-phase motors.
 If alternator damage is suspected, contact a Kohler-authorized service center.